 Questions whether this was more accurate/reliable than the Transmission Owner’s data

-How do you translate this data into the EC.

-Possible conflicts of interest, especially if using manufacturer data

 Unclear if they need additional sources of non-Transmission Owner data as not clear on what data is missing and they haven’t seen any actual data as yet to make an informed judgement.

 The Workgroup also considered if there was any additional benefit of using a combination of historic and forecast data but by majority concluded that using historical data (as now) is preferable and that such data should be directly sourced from Transmission Owners.